rafmagana/learn-by-reading/why_to_read/slides.md

 !SLIDE medium reason

-If you write a page a day
+If you write one page a day
 your writing skills will not improve

 !SLIDE big reason